Vendor Performance Standards

 Vendor performance standards prevent the need for internal personnel to “chase” the vendor for updates or other information required for internal task completion.
 “Chasing” vendors will most certainly lead to internal delays in task completion and quite possibly create the need to perform rework which more often than not will lead to a subpar experience for your paying customer.

 Vendor performance standards establish measurements for performance reviews

 Just as you periodically conduct employee performance reviews (you are conducting periodic employee performance reviews, right?) it’s a good idea to sit down with your vendors to talk about the relationship.

-Standards assist in the ability to be consistent when rating multiple vendors and comparing the results.
+Vendor performance standards assist in the ability to be consistent when rating multiple vendors and comparing the results.
+Companies should always track the level of customer service their vendors are providing.
 Should role responsibility change within your company, standards can assist in ensuring that vendor performance continues to be measured both objectively and with consistency.

 Just as you have employee performance expectations, make sure that you establish vendor performance criteria as well.
 Remember, when your vendors interact with your customers, it is just as if a company employee is in that role.
 Make sure your vendors understand both your and your customers’ expectations.